How Long Does IT Take To Get A Doctorate in Education?

 It must be remembered that writing a dissertation can take a long time.
 The work must be original, and it must be approved by the doctoral committee to be accepted.
 Dissertations are much like writing a book, and students must be able to write well and efficiently.
 Students are advised to check with school doctoral committees regarding time limits for dissertation proposal and writing.

 Doctorate degrees are generally based on research, but they typically require one year of coursework.
 This amounts to roughly 60-90 credit hours of total study.
-During this time, a student is developing a dissertation proposal.
+During this time, a student develops a dissertation proposal.

-Coursework generally first-year studies, while the second year is more devoted to research.
-Coursework will still continue, becoming integrated with the research work, until completion of the program at the end of three years.
+Traditional coursework is generally the focus of first-year studies, while the second year is more devoted to research.
+Coursework may still continue, becoming integrated with the research work, until completion of the program at the end of three years.